agentrickard/domain/domain_config_ui/README.md

 Domain Config UI
 ================

-This module provides allow configuration to be saved for the current domain being accessed.
+This module allows configuration to be saved for a selected domain.

 Dependencies
 ============